Anyaoma/Trading-Sytem-Creation-and-Optimization/02_Commission & Slippage Checks/README.md

 <img width="1452" height="917" alt="image" src="https://github.com/user-attachments/assets/97a05736-c285-4c41-a20f-11e3c48f99d4" />

-The detailed equity curve and drawdown graph above show the result of a more realistic calculation
+The detailed equity curve and drawdown graph in fig.2.0 and fig.2.1 show the result of a more realistic application of the trading system.
+The equity curve shows more oscillations than before and the drawdown is up to